Ham: Dry-cured

-Traditional dry cure hams may use only salt as the curative agent, such as with San Daniele or Parma hams, although this is comparatively rare.
-This process involves cleaning the raw meat, covering it in salt while it is gradually pressed draining all the blood.
+Traditional dry cure hams may use only salt as the curative agent, although this is comparatively rare.
+This process involves cleaning the raw meat, covering it in salt while it is gradually pressed to squeeze out fluid.
 Specific herbs and spices may be used to add flavour during this step.
 The hams are then washed and hung in a dark, temperature-regulated place until dry.
 It is then hung to air for another period of time.

 The duration of the curing process varies by the type of ham.
-For example, Jinhua ham takes approximately 8 to 10 months to complete, Serrano ham cures in 9–12 months, Parma ham takes more than 12 months, and Iberian ham can take up to 2 years to reach the desired flavor characteristics.
+For example, Jinhua ham takes approximately 8 to 10 months to complete, jamón serrano cures in 9–12 months, prosciutto di Parma takes more than 12 months, and Iberian ham can take up to 2 years to reach the desired flavour characteristics.
+Many dry-cured hams, such as prosciutto, are eaten without being cooked.

 Most modern dry cure hams also use nitrites (either sodium nitrite or potassium nitrite), which are added along with the salt.
-Nitrites are used because they prevent bacterial growth and, in a reaction with the meat's myoglobin, give the product a desirable dark red color.
+Nitrites are used because they prevent bacterial growth and, in a reaction with the meat's myoglobin, give the product a desirable dark red colour.
 The amount and mixture of salt and nitrites used have an effect on the shrinkage of the meat.
 Because of the toxicity of nitrite, some areas specify a maximum allowable content of nitrite in the final product.
 Under certain conditions, especially during cooking, nitrites in meat can react with degradation products of amino acids, forming nitrosamines, which are known carcinogens.

 The dry curing of ham involves a number of enzymatic reactions.
-The enzymes involved are proteinases (cathepsins – B, D, H & L, and calpains) and exopeptidases (peptidase and aminopeptidase).
+The enzymes involved are proteinases (cathepsins—B, D, H & L, and calpains) and exopeptidases (peptidase and aminopeptidase).
 These enzymes cause proteolysis of muscle tissue, which creates large numbers of small peptides and free amino acids, while the adipose tissue undergoes lipolysis to create free fatty acids.
 Salt and phosphates act as strong inhibitors of proteolytic activity.
 Animal factors influencing enzymatic activity include age, weight, and breed.
 During the process itself, conditions such as temperature, duration, water content, redox potential, and salt content all have an effect on the meat.

 The salt content in dry-cured ham varies throughout a piece of meat, with gradients determinable through sampling and testing or non-invasively through CT scanning.

-Dry-cured ham is usually eaten without being cooked.